mpanighetti/dnd5e-spells/4th-level/soulful-croak.md

-# Frog's Song of Soul
+# Soulful Croak

-_4th-level necromancy/rhythmancy_ (Bard)
+_4th-level necromancy/rhythmancy_

 - **Casting Time:** 1 hour
 - **Range:** 20 feet
-- **Components:** V, S, M (a musical instrument worth at least 1 gp; a gold crown worth at least 300 gp which the spell consumes unless the spell targeted or raised an undead creature)
+- **Components:** V, S, M (a recently deceased frog; a musical instrument worth at least 1 gp; a gold crown worth at least 300 gp which the spell consumes unless the spell targeted or raised an undead creature)
 - **Duration:** Instantaneous

 You attempt to influence the life energy of a corpse or undead creature you can see within range.
 Make a spellcasting ability check.
-The target regains all of their Hit Points, then undergoes additional effects depending on the target and the result of your check:
+The target regains all of their Hit Points, then undergoes additional effects depending on the nature of the target and the result of your check:

 - **If the target is a corpse that has been dead up to 1 year; the creature's soul is willing and able to rejoin the body; and the creature is not undead:** your spellcasting ability check is contested by a DC equal to the target creature's Challenge or Level (minimum DC 10).
 If the check succeeds, the creature returns to life, they are no longer Diseased or Poisoned by nonmagical effects, and their mortal wounds are closed (but missing body parts are not restored).